bg-write/candyfloss-flask/README.md

 ### How Can You Contribute?

 Any way you can!
-I'm looking for help to flesh out my pytest automated testing, and suggestions on new outlets I should add to Candyfloss.
+I'm looking for help to flesh out my pytest automated testing, and suggestions on new outlets to add.

 ### Closing Credits